 They might only be cubs, but they've got the bite of an adult bear.
 These are the first all-vegan gummy bear to also be classified as kosher, how that changes their preparation, I don't know.
 But I'm sure it's a relief to any vegan Hebrews with a sweet tooth.

 They are not quite as chewy as your regular gummy bear.
 It's a softer, more smooshy texture, but the taste is incredible.
 I'm a fan of the peach flavor; it's very refreshing and clearly all-natural.

 Just a quick glance at the ingredients list confirms that.
 The mixed berry bag seems to be a fan favorite, too.

 Best of all, they give a percentage of all sales to Camp Hope a charity in Uganda that helps orphans and ex-soldiers.
 So you can snack guilt-free and feel good about a little extra hope in the world too.

-Now, these little bears are the exact same thing as that fond memory you have of gummy bears as a kid.
+Now, these little organic fruity bears are the exact same thing as that fond memory you have of gummy bears as a kid.

-The texture, color, and taste are all spot on.
+The texture, color, and taste of this gummy candy are all spot on.
 They've got an all organic and simple ingredient list and also give 1% of all sales towards eco-friendly charities and organisations.